vctfence/scrapbee/README.md

 Currently, the project is considered as a permanent alpha: be prepared for breaking changes, devastating bugs and groundbreaking experiments.
 Please, backup your Firefox profile often.
-Scrapyard also could be incredibly buggy at the times of major internal refactorings, since I have not enough resources for the proper QA, so users are the last frontier of it.
+Scrapyard also could be incredibly buggy at the times of major internal refactorings, since I have not enough resources for the proper QA.
 Nevertheless, do not forget to donate if you have a good use of the software.

 ### The current status of cloud support

-Currently, cloud bookmarking is implemented on the basis of the Dropbox HTTP API, which is by definition a mock implementation - since there is no real database, the speed of operations is inversely proportional to the amount of bookmarks you have there.
-When the author will get enough donations to buy a brand-new laptop for comfortable development (probably never, but you may change this), there will be a dedicated cloud backend with a real DB, ability to backup all bookmark there, bookmark browsing on mobile platforms, et cetera, et cetera.
+Currently, cloud bookmarking is implemented on the basis of the Dropbox HTTP API.
+Since there is no real database, the speed of operations is inversely proportional to the amount of bookmarks you have there.